CryptoArtSchool/IntroCapsule/IntroToTheIntro.md

 * [Setting up your wallet](https://cryptoartschool.github.io/IntroCapsule/2.1-Setting-up-your-wallet)
 * [Funding your wallet](https://cryptoartschool.github.io/IntroCapsule/2.2-Funding-a-wallet)

-Third, you might just think this is for artists, but collectors can also find it useful to know about what tools are being used, what the 'look' of each tool is, and how easy or difficult it is to achieve said effect.
+Third, you might just think this section is only for artists, but collectors can also find it useful to know about what tools are being used, what the 'look' of each tool is, and how easy or difficult it is to achieve said effect.
 For artists starting with no digital art background, there are many apps and tutorials to help you get started.
-If you are already a digital artist, you can probably skip this step as you likely have work that is already ready to be tokenized.
+If you are already a digital artist, check out some of the tools here and have a look at any you're unfamiliar with, see if any capture your curiosity!

 * [Creating your first piece of art](https://cryptoartschool.github.io/IntroCapsule/3.1-Creating-the-image-your-want-to-tokenize)
 * [Tools tutorials](https://beta.cent.co/~cryptoartschool)